 More Onboarding Best Practices for Year One

 New employees can also provide meaningful feedback on company initiatives and policies.
-They often bring a fresh perspective on the business and company culture.
-They are often more likely to bring up potential culture issues.
-Why?
-They haven’t yet established political bonds that often prevent this type of openness.
+They often bring a fresh perspective on the business and company culture and may be more likely to bring up potential culture issues because they haven’t established political bonds that often prevent this type of openness.
 Seek their feedback on the onboarding process and use that feedback to continuously improve.

-In addition, leaders shouldn’t forget to celebrate successes and milestones of the new hire throughout their first year.
-The new employee will be working on a very steep learning curve, which can be frustrating.
+Don’t forget to celebrate successes and milestones throughout their first year!
+New employees often face a steep learning curve, which can be both challenging and frustrating.
 Recognizing their hard work and offering encouragement can make a big impact.
-Doing this can mean a lot to new hires during their first year.

 The Importance of Onboarding When Employees Move Around

-Remember that onboarding and adjusting to a new role can happen many times as employees are promoted or switch roles.
-A revised onboarding program should be given to employees changing roles.
-It’s never good to assume a current employee knows everything they need for a new position just because they already work for the company.
+Remember that effective onboarding and adjusting to a new role can happen many times as employees are promoted or switch roles.
+Provide a revised onboarding program to employees who change roles.
+It’s never good to assume that a current employee knows everything they need for a new position just because they already work for the company.

 The Importance of Onboarding to Employee Retention

-The importance of onboarding to both brand new employees and current employees switching roles is crucial.
-Why?
-Because without a good onboarding plan, it’ll be hard for your new employees to be successful quickly.
+A quality onboarding experience is critical for both brand new employees and employees switching roles.
+Without a good onboarding plan, it’ll be hard for your new employees to be successful quickly.

 But really, without a good onboarding plan, new employees will have a hard time being successful at all.
-And when people don’t feel like they make an impact at work, they’re more likely to go work somewhere else.
-The importance of onboarding your people well is critical to keeping them.
+And when people aren’t engaged in their work, they’re more likely to leave.
+The importance of onboarding your team members well is critical to retaining them.

 Develop your leaders to drive employee engagement.
 Learn how DDI can help you boost engagement and retention.